Genesis 6- Preparing for the Flood

 4 There were giants in the earth in those days; and also after that, when the sons of God came in unto the daughters of men, and they bare children to them, the same became mighty men, which were of old, men of renown.

-The word translated to “giant” here means “tyrant, bully” not “big person.”
-This time in history evidently was full of despots of one type or another.
+The word (Nephilim) translated to “giant” here means “tyrant, bully” or "fallen one," not “big person.”* This time in history evidently was full of despots of one type or another.
 There is only one other place in the Bible where this Hebrew word is used, where Israel refused to enter Canaan because of the “giants” (tyrants).
 All other occurrences of the English word “giant” come from Hebrew words that mean “big person” and are backed up by specific measurements (the Bible tells us Goliath was more than nine feet tall, for example.)

 Now, this doesn’t mean there weren’t big people or animals.
 There have been records of very large humans throughout history (today’s basketball players are getting close to the Biblical height of a giant).
 And we have fossils of nine-inch dragonflies, nine-foot “Elephant birds” (ostrich?), four-story dinosaurs, huge saber-toothed tigers, mammoths, giant bears, and many other “giants.”
 With the high oxygen atmosphere that stayed around 80 degrees day and night, year around, the entire planet would have been a lush jungle providing the ideal environment for maximum growth of all species.